Enforcement and Safety

 Zero Traffic Fatalities Task Force

-Assembly Bill 2363 (Friedman) established the Zero Traffic Fatalities Task Force.
-The statutory goal of the Task Force is to develop a structured, coordinated process for early engagement of all parties to develop policies to reduce traffic fatalities to zero.
-The Task Force will also examine alternatives to the 85th percentile as a method for determining speed limits in California
+Assembly Bill 2363 (Friedman, Chapter 650, Statutes of 2018) established the Zero Traffic Fatalities Task Force.
+The statutory goal of the Task Force was to develop a structured, coordinated process for early engagement of all parties to develop policies to reduce traffic fatalities to zero.
+The Task Force also examined alternatives to the 85th percentile as a method for determining speed limits in California.